yetulaxman/linux-2/_tutorials/09-metabolomics.md

 ---
 ## Learning objectives
 On completion of this session, you will learn:
-- How to check an unknown tool for help
-- To use a docker container for processing Metabolomics data
+- To explore a containersied metabolomics application and perform some data pre-processing steps.
-- Couple of processing steps in metabolomics

 # Tutorial with dimspy

-In general when we look for a docker container for our needs, we may end-up finding several relavent tools for our needs.
-It may take sometime to  get used to new tools and often difficult to judge the quality of tools if it is not a popular one.
-Geeting an unfamiliar tool to work for our needs is good learning process.
+In general, when we look for a docker container for our needs, we may end-up finding several relevant tools for our needs.
+It may take some time to  get used to new tools and often difficult to judge the quality of tools if it is not a popular one.
+Getting an unfamiliar tool to work for our needs is a good learning process.
 We will practice it using dimsy software.

 More information about the software can be found [here](https://github.com/computational-metabolomics/dimspy).